stolostron/rhacm-docs/_pages/create_builds.md

     1. Click the drop-down arrow in the _Stage_ row of a specific book.
     2. Click **Edit configuration**.
     3. Set the version of the configuration to your new version.
-    4. Change the default setting for each book from **Use default content directory** to the actual name of your folder in _Content Directory_.
+    4. Add the actual name of your folder in _Content Directory_.
+You might need to disable the default settings before the _Content Directory_ field appears.
     5. Repeat these steps for each book in your Pantheon title to reference the new version and correct directory.

 7. Disable the preview feature by clicking the drop-down arrow in the _Preview_ row.
 Select **Disable Job**.
 We don't use this build.